 (Stoddart [en français: Les Propos d’un “Pur Coton”: Essai sur la Problématique Canadienne,Québec/Amérique] 1995)—expression of some personal feelings about Canada and what it goes through

 (Free Press and Prentice-Hall International, 1994)—historical review of the process, very critical, though ends on a positive note

 A collection of articles to think differently, and get beyond thinking, about management.

 (Prentice Hall, 1983)—condensed version of The Structuring of Organizations

-(out of print; originally published by Prentice Hall, 1983)— draws together the literature about power within and around organizations; an extension of my book on organizational structuring
+(out of print, but available here for free download; originally published by Prentice Hall, 1983)— draws together the literature about power within and around organizations; an extension of my book on organizational structuring

 (Prentice-Hall, 1979)—attempt to draw together the empirical literature on structuring, using five configurations as integrating devices—my most integrated book